- Funded extra constable patrols to cover the intersection of Creekside Green Drive and Kuykendahl Road to protect pedestrians.

-- Partnered with residents to prevent the construction of unwanted restrooms in Capstone Park in Cochran’s Crossing.
+- Partnered with resident to prevent the construction of unwanted restrooms in the Capstone Park in Cochran’s Crossing

-- The Township Board was persuaded to reclassify Capstone Park from “area” to “neighborhood” to make this policy decision permanent.
+- The Township Board was persuaded to reclassify Capstone Park from “area” to “neighborhood” to make this policy decision.

 - Partnered with Parks and Recreation to design and construct a water transfer system that will move storm runoff from Lake Paloma into the Hullwood and Kayak Ridge Ponds to maintain healthy water levels during droughts.